piavik/Team_project_01/README.md

         "add phone" or "add"- (name and phone)  - add the phone to the contact.
                               If the contact is missing create a new "change phone" - (name, old phone, new phone) - edit phone record.
-        "get contact"  - (name) - show all contact information.
+        "get contakt"  - (name) - show all contact information.
+        "delete"       - (name) - delete a contact.
-        "delete"       - (name or phone) - delete the contact's phone number or the contct itself "load"         - loading of adpes book from file.
+        "delete"       - (phone) - delete the phone.
+        "load"         - loading of adpes book from file.
         "save"         - saving the address book to a file.
-        "find"         - (string) search for matches in the address book "birthdays"    - (number of days) - show the contacts who have a birthday in the coming days.
+        "find"         - (string) search for matches in the address book, taking into account all contact fields
+        "birthdays"    - (number of days) - show the contacts who have a birthday in the coming days.
         "add email"    - (name and email) - add the email to the contact.